tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 ## Working with YAML

-YML is easier to work with because it generally removes the brackets, curly braces, and commas that get in the way of reading content.
+YAML is easier to work with because it removes the brackets, curly braces, and commas that get in the way of reading content.

 <figure><a href="http://yaml.org/"><img src="images/yamlscreenshot.png" alt="YAML" /></a><figcaption>The YAML site itself is written using YAML, which you can immediately see is not intended for coding web pages.</figcaption></figure>

-YML is an attempt to create a more human readable data exchange format.
-It's similar to JSON (JSON is actually a subset of YAML) but uses spaces to indicate the structure.
+YAML is an attempt to create a more human readable data exchange format.
+It's similar to JSON (JSON is actually a subset of YAML) but uses spaces, colons, and hyphens to indicate the structure.

-Many computers ingest data in a YML or JSON format.
+Many computers ingest data in a YAML or JSON format.
 It's a syntax commonly used in configuration files and an increasing number of platforms (like Jekyll), so it's a good idea to become familiar with it.

 ## YAML is a superset of JSON

 YAML and JSON are practically different ways of structuring the same data.
 Dot notation accesses the values the same way.
-For example, the Swagger UI can read the swagger.json or swagger.yaml files equivalently.
+For example, the Swagger UI can read the openapi.json or openapi.yaml files equivalently.
 Pretty much any parser that reads JSON will also read YAML.
 However, some JSON parsers might not read YAML, because there are a few features YAML has that JSON lacks (more on that later).

 ## YAML syntax

-With a YML file, spacing is significant.
+With a YAML file, spacing is significant.
 Each two-space indent represents a new level:

 ```yaml
 level1: